Tesla Cybertruck vs Hummer EV vs Rivian R1T: Which Is The Best EV Super Truck?

 Price

-As stated on the Tesla website, Cybertruck starts at USD 60,990 (approximately INR 50 lakhs) for the single-motor variant and goes up to USD 80,000 (approximately INR 66.6 lakhs) for the dual-motor variant.
-The tri-motor Cyberbeast variant comes in at USD 99,990 (approximately INR 83.3 lakhs).
+As stated on the Tesla website, Cybertruck starts at USD 60,990 (approximately THB 2.1 million) for the single-motor variant and goes up to USD 80,000 (approximately THB 2.8 million) for the dual-motor variant.
+The tri-motor Cyberbeast variant comes in at USD 99,990 (approximately THB 3.5 million).

 Winner: Tesla Cybertruck